-Some funding partners require to disburse loans indirectly to borrowers through our consolidated trusts and asset management plans.
-Payable to investors of the consolidated trusts without recourse to us represents the investment returns these funding partners require to be paid, and it increased from RMB300 million as of December 31, 2018 to RMB7,866 million (US\$1,130 million) as of December 31, 2019, mainly due to the increase in our on-balance-sheet loan volume.
+Some funding partners require us to disburse loans indirectly to borrowers through our consolidated trusts and asset management plans.
+Payable to investors of the consolidated trusts without recourse to us represents the investment returns these funding partners require to be paid, and it decreased from RMB7,866 million as of December 31, 2019 to RMB4,587 million (US\$703 million) as of December 31, 2020, mainly due to the fact that a part of our consolidated trusts expired.